Abyaneh/tic-tac-toe/README.md

 Contributions to this project are welcome!
 Feel free to fork the repository and submit a pull request with your improvements or fixes.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Abyaneh/rotten_and_fresh/blob/main/LICENSE) file for details.

 ---